labscript-suite/labscript-suite/docs/source/installation.md

 ### Virtual environments

 We recommend installing labscript (regular or developer mode) in a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments).
 This helps sandbox the codebase without interfering with (or being interfered with) your system Python installation, or Python environments used for other purposes.
 There are a number of ways to configure a virtual environment.
 If you are unfamiliar with doing so, we recommend using the [venv module](https://docs.python.org/3/library/venv.html), part of the Python Standard Library.
-Here’s an example (on Windows):
+Here's an example (on Windows):

 #### Quick start